apollographql/apollo-ios/docs/source/initialization.md

 A `RequestChain` is constructed using an array of interceptors, to be run in the order given, and handles calling back on a specified `DispatchQueue` after all work is complete.

+A chain is started by calling `kickoff`.
+This causes the chain to start running through the chain of interceptors in order.

 In each interceptor, work can be performed asynchronously on any thread.
 To move along to the next interceptor in the chain, call `proceedAsync`.

 By default, when the interceptor chain ends, if you have a parsed result available, this result will be returned to the caller.